Joseph S. Wood

 A.B., Middlebury College

 Joe Wood is a cultural geographer whose scholarship and teaching focus on the North American cultural landscape.
 He has taught geography at the University of Nebraska at Omaha; George Mason University, where he was chair of the Department of Geography and Earth Systems Science, taught in New Century College and served as vice provost for academic affairs; and the University of Southern Maine, where he was provost and interim president.
 He came to UB as provost in 2009.
-At UB, Wood is teaching in the Division of Legal, Ethical and Historical Studies and also holds an appointment in the School of Public and International Affairs.
+At UB, Wood is teaching in the Division of Legal, Ethical and Historical Studies.

 Wood’s publications explore the New England village as invented tradition, historic preservation of warehouse districts in Midwestern cities, the idea of a National Road in antebellum America and contemporary Vietnamese place-making in American suburbs.
 He is an active book reviewer for professional journals in geography, history and architectural history and author of The New England Village (Johns Hopkins University Press, 1997; paperback 2002).
 His most recent work is “Creating Landscapes of Civil Society” (pages 357-380) in The Making of the American Landscape , 2nd Ed. (edited by Michael Conzen, Routledge, 2010).
 Wood also teaches about East and Southeast Asia and was a visiting professor at South China Normal University.
 He has also been an American Geographical Society Travel Program lecturer in Cambodia and Vietnam, where he served in the Army; across Canada by train; and, most recently, by ship from Newfoundland into the Great Lakes.